-The Skinny – A double-blind randomized controlled study was performed.
-Sixty-four patients were randomly assigned into two groups after a median nerve decompression.
-Thirty-two patients took the alpha-lipoic acid (ALA) while the other 32 received the placebo pill.
+The Skinny – A double-blind, randomized controlled study was performed.
+Sixty-four patients were randomly assigned into two groups after median nerve decompression.
+Thirty-two patients took the alpha-lipoic acid (ALA), while the other 32 received the placebo pill.

-In The Weeds – The outcome measures utilized were Boston Carpal Tunnel score, 2-point discrimination, and presence or absence of pillar pain, use of analgesics beyond post-op day 2 and sensory and motor conduction velocities.
-This was assessed at 3 months post-op.
+In The Weeds – The outcome measures utilized were Boston Carpal Tunnel score, 2-point discrimination, presence or absence of pillar pain, use of analgesics beyond post-op day 2, and sensory and motor conduction velocities.
+These measures were assessed at three months post-op.

-Bringing it Home – ALA did not improve nerve conduction velocity or Boston Carpal Tunnel score significantly.
-Taking ALA did reduce the incidence of pillar pain and static 2-point discrimination improved in both groups.
+Bringing it Home – ALA did not significantly improve nerve conduction velocity or Boston Carpal Tunnel score.
+Taking ALA did reduce pillar pain, and static 2-point discrimination improved in both groups.

 Taking ALA for 40 days after carpal tunnel surgery can lower the incidence of Pillar Pain.
-The study size was relatively small.
-The outcome measures of pain and two-point discrimination test are relatively subjective measures.
-The ALA treatment was well tolerated by the study participants.
+The study size was relatively small, and the outcome measures of pain and two-point discrimination test are somewhat subjective measures.
+The ALA treatment (pillar pain treatment) was well tolerated by the study participants.
 A larger study is needed to confirm these findings.

 Sign-up to Get Updates Straight to Your Inbox!